-Say "allillanchu" (hello!) to quinoa, a new food friend.
+Say "allillanchu" (that means hello!) to quinoa, a new food friend.

-Her name is pronounced KEEN-wah and she’s from South America where she’s been cultivated for 5000 years.
+Her name is pronounced KEEN-wah and she’s from South America where she’s been cultivated for five thousand years.
 The ancient Incas called her "chesiya mama", that means "mother grain".

 But the fact is, quinoa is not a grain at all but the fruit of a plant related to beets, chard and spinach.
 Still, she’s prepared and eaten like a grain so food people, for short, call her a grain.